chasereckling/pingpong/README.md

 PingPong uses ruby version 2.2.0.
 After you download PingPong navigate to the 'ping_pong' file folder in your terminal:

-1. open irb
+1. open irb:

    $ irb

 2. copy all the code in pingpong.rb, from the lib file.
 Paste into the terminal and hit enter.

-3. enter in any number with the .pingpong method called on it.
+3. enter in any number with the .pingpong method called on it:

    $ 15.pinpong()
     => [1, 2, "ping", 4, "pong", "ping", 7, 8, "ping", "pong", 11, "ping", 13, 14, "pingpong"]